NoSW/Axe/README.md

 # Axe
-Axe is a cross multi-platform game engine, and an engineering practice about *[Game Engine Architecture, Third Edition](https://www.gameenginebook.com/)*.
+Axe is a cross multi-platform game engine(in round 1), also an engineering practice about *[Game Engine Architecture, Third Edition](https://www.gameenginebook.com/)*.

 ## Goal